sdelamo/sergiodelamo.com/posts/micronaut-novatec-case-study.md

   📅 <time class="dt-start" datetime="[%event.start]">11<sup>th</sup> December 2020, 10:00 </time> to <time class="dt-end" datetime="[%event.end]">11:00</time> CST.
 It is <span class="p-location">[%event.location]</span>.
 It is free.</p>
 </div>

-> In this 90-minute, complimentary webinar, you'll get a look at the Micronaut framework in its natural habitat – an actual productive environment where it powers an application that handles several thousand calls per minute!
+> In this 90-minute, complimentary webinar, you'll get a look at the Micronaut® framework in its natural habitat – an actual productive environment where it powers an application that handles several thousand calls per minute!

 [Register]([%external_url])